La Tomatina Festival: Insider's Guide

 Every August, the streets near Valencia run red with rivers of tomato juice at the annual La Tomatina festival in Spain.
-Each year exuberant young travellers from around the globe gather in Buñol, Spain, for the world's biggest food fight.
+Each year exuberant young travellers from around the globe take a trip to Spain with the sole intention to gather in Buñol, for the world's biggest food fight.
 While the tomato throwing festival lasts only a couple of hours, the week preceding La Tomatina has become an epic week-long fiesta of great music, fabulous food and loads of fun.

 |Venue:||Buñol, Spain; near Valencia.|

 |Date:||29th August 2018, 11:00 am (the last Wednesday in August)|

 |Duration:||Although festivities go on for a week preceding the event, La Tomatina itself lasts an hour.|

 |Permit fee:||Around USD 25|

 |Max. participants:||22,000 people (not for under 18s)|

 Although there are different versions to the story of how La Tomatina first started, what we do know is that the tradition goes back as far as 1944-45.
 The food fight was banned during the Franco period and later re-instated.
 Some theories as to its origins include a food fight between friends, an act of protest against the city council and the festival being the outcome of a food truck spillage.